 Every ten years, the Eugene City Council examines the population of City Council wards, based on the results from the U.S. Census.
 Data from the 2020 Census will be available in the fall, at which time the Council will address potential ward boundary adjustments to accommodate population changes over the last ten years.
 The purpose of this process is to ensure that each ward has approximately equal population.

-- The Proposed Scenario map is available for viewing as is the demographic data associated with the scenario.
+- The final approved map is available for viewing as is the demographic information for the new wards.

-- An interactive webmap is available for viewing the Proposed Scenario and other data associated with the project.
+- An interactive webmap is available for viewing the new boundaries and other data associated with the project.